nielsfaber/zoned-heating/readme.md

 When any zone requests heat, the override continues as before.

 When the controller entity is turned off while override is active, the override mode is stopped and all zones which were requesting heat are  turned off as well.

+<u>Note</u>: after the zoned-heating integration has updated the setpoint of the controller, a manual change made to the controller within the time defined by the 'controller delay time' setting will not cause the restoration settings to be updated.

 ## Limitations
 The following limitations are known and possibly addressed in future updates: